griptape-ai/griptape-docs/docs/griptape-framework/structures/pipelines.md

 ## Overview
-Pipelines are similar to Agents, but allow for multiple tasks.
+A [Pipeline](../../reference/griptape/structures/pipeline.md) is very similar to an [Agent](../../reference/griptape/structures/agent.md), but allows for multiple tasks.

 ## Context

-`Pipeline` structures have access to the following context variables in addition to the base [context](./tasks.md#context):
+Pipelines have access to the following [context](../../reference/griptape/structures/pipeline.md#griptape.structures.pipeline.Pipeline.context) variables in addition to the [base context](./tasks.md#context).

 * `parent_output`: output from the parent.
 * `parent`: parent task.